frankdean/trip-server-2/README.md

 When running the `./configure` command to build this application, define the `PKG_CONFIG_PATH` to include where `libpqxx.pc` and `libpq.pc` are installed.
-Also, it is safest to build the all the libraries with the same compiler as the Trip application will be built with.
+Also, it is safest to build all the libraries with the same compiler as the Trip application will be built with.
 You may need to specify the compiler by defining the `CXX` environment variable when building both `libpqxx` and Trip.